GKamsy/orank/README.md

 ```

-**E. Run the following commands to set up the voters and fund them:**
+**E. Run the following commands to set up the voters and then fund them:**
 ```
 node generate-voters.js
 node fund-voters.js
 ```

-# 5. Running the program
+# PART 5: Running the program
 **Run the command below to start the project:**
 ```
 npx hardhat run index.ts --network sepolia